-The microshutters are a new technology that was developed for the Webb telescope mission.
+The microshutters are a new technology that was developed for the James Webb Space Telescope mission.
 The microshutter device is a key component Webb's Near Infrared Spectrograph (NIRSpec).
 NIRSpec is a powerful instrument that will record the spectra of light from distant objects.
 The microshutter device only lets light in from selected objects to shine through NIRSpec.

 What is special about the microshutter device is it can select many objects in one viewing for simultaneous observation and it is programmable for any field of objects in the sky.